synshop/rtfm/docs/Equipment/Danger Room/Band Saw.md

     - [Waiver](https://synshop.org/assets/pdf/SYN_Shop_Liability_Waiver_Members.pdf) is **REQUIRED**
     - Tying back of long hair is **HIGHLY RECOMMENDED**
     - Tying back of straps, or other hanging pieces of clothing, is **HIGHLY RECOMMENDED**
-    - Do not use loose clothing when operating this tool
+    - Do not use loose clothing, specifically long sleeves, when operating this tool
     - For larger work, a sacrifical piece is **RECOMMENDED** for pushing work through the blade

 !!! note